Mikhail Petrenko: Biography

-Highlights in the 2013–14 season included: a return to the Metropolitan Opera for Prince Galitsky (Prince Igor) and Netherlands Opera for Gounod's Faust.
+Highlights in the 2013/14 season included: a return to the Metropolitan Opera for Prince Galitsky (Prince Igor) and Netherlands Opera for Gounod's Faust.
 He also sang the role of Grand Inquisitor (Don Carlo) for the Verbier Festival.
 In January 2015, Petrenko returned to the Metropolitan Opera in the title role of a new production of Bluebeard's Castle.
-He has also performed in concerts with the Bamberger Symphoniker, Finnish Radio Symphony Orchestra, and Swedish Radio Symphony Orchestra.
+He has also performed in concerts with the Bamberg Symphony, Finnish Radio Symphony Orchestra, and Swedish Radio Symphony Orchestra.